vvulfpak/Zuk-Timer/README.md

 ### Custom Keybinds

 Alternatively you can press the 'QWESD' keys button to setup your own keybinds, simply follow the text instructions.
+These will be saved so you only need to do this once.

 ### Reset Timer
 Click the timer text to reset the timer